 Well testing services offered by Perry’s Pump Repair in Gainesville, FL, entail checking for the presence of coliform bacteria and other microorganisms.
 Testing well water can also determine the presence of surface contaminants with proven health risks, such as nitrates, which impair the blood’s ability to use oxygen, and sulfates, which create digestive problems.
 These chemicals can appear as the result of runoff from fertilizer or industrial use.
 There is often a possibility of overuse of pesticides in surrounding areas.

-Testing well water involves checking your water for total dissolved solids, which is the amount of particles accumulating in your system.
+Testing well water involves checking your water for total dissolved solids, which is the number of particles accumulating in your system.
 All too often, contaminated water contains unusual levels of sodium, chlorides, fluoride,

 manganese, iodine, and common iron oxide (rust).
 Significant quantities of any of these can ruin the taste of water to the point where it’s unpalatable, and in high concentrations pose health risks.
 More dangerous compounds such as uranium, selenium, and arsenic can be detected through proper well water testing.
 The level of pH is always measured to determine your water’s acidity.